Metrics dashboards

 Select the dashboard you want to view from the dropdown list.
 Dashboards are organized by service.
 A service can have multiple dashboards, each highlighting a different types of information, such as performance or resource usage.
 Each dashboard contains a set of widgets focused on related metrics.

-Select a start and end date to define the period for the metrics display.
-Clicking either date field opens a calendar with optional preset ranges, such as Last hour or Last 30 days.
-You can query up to 31 days of data at a time.
+Use the date picker to tim period for the metrics display.
+Select a start and end date and time, optional preset ranges, such as Last hour or Last 30 days.
+You can query up to 31 days of data at a time, or select one of the preset ranges (last 30 minutes, last hour, last 12 hours, and so on).
 The dashboard automatically adjusts the granularity at which metrics data is aggregated based on the selected time range.

 Global Group By